12345amu/passportjs-workshopper/exercises/jwtsign/problem.md

 4. Print `LOGIN FAILED` if authentication fails.

 ### Hints
+- Use the `passport-jwt` strategy to authenticate the user.
+- Use the `jsonwebtoken` library to generate the JWT token.
-1. Use jsonwebtoken to sign the JWT.
+- Use the `console.log` function to print the results.

-2. The JWT should include the username and role as the payload.
+1. The JWT should include the username and role as the payload.

 Use the following hardcoded user credentials for authentication: